RESET: Renewable Energy Siting & Engagement for Tomorrow

 The public can submit comments to the Public Service Commission about proposed projects during specific comment periods.
 Learn when and how to submit comments to the PSC and provide input that will be considered.

 Education and engagement can help communities identify concerns and goals around large-scale projects.
-These priorities can be used to create and adopt community benefit agreements, developer agreements, solar ordinances, and more.
+These priorities can be used to negotiate contracts with developers, create solar ordinances, and more.